 Luck Perms Logo

 How to Set up a Minecraft Permissions System with LuckPerms

 Anyone with minimal knowledge of programming can tell you that permissions suck.
 However, they are a necessity.
-Without permission systems, anybody could hack your server just simply by accessing an administrator panel or something.
+Without permission systems, anybody could simply hack your server by accessing an administrator panel or something.
 Luckily, Minecraft has permissions designed a little easier.
 In this tutorial, I will show you how to set up a permissions system in a Spigot server.

+Luck Perms Logo